A communal list and profile of Richmond’s best swimming locations for fellow RVA lay swimmers.

 - Getting there: Follow 2nd Street to the Robert E. Lee Bridge.
 Cross the James River and turn right on Riverside Drive.
 Travel 1.4 miles to the James River Park System entrance just beyond 42nd Street (a right turn from Riverside Drive into the parking lot).

+Texas Beach is one of the best locales to get your local swim on.
 Back in the day, VCU Creative Writing MFA students would go skinny-dipping after their workshops, so says well-known Richmond writer and resident Dennis Danvers, who wrote a short story involving Texas Beach for the Richmond Noir.

 - Getting there: From the Museum District/Fan go south on Meadow St. and turn left onto Colorado Ave.
 Take your third right onto Carter Ave and then turn left at Kansas Ave.
 Turn right onto Texas Ave and it’ll be on your right.